Supporting Responsible Research and Data Protection

 But access to the data needed is often unavailable due to a range of barriers – including the need to connect with appropriate partners, protect privacy, address commercial concerns, maintain ethical standards, and comply with legal obligations.

-Establishing the Ethical Data Sharing Review Committee (EDSRC).
+Establishing the Ethical Data Use Committee (EDUC).
 Through the generous support of the Schmidt Futures Foundation, FPF is preparing to launch an independent ethical review panel to evaluate the risks and benefits of organizations’ data sharing projects with academic researchers.
-The Ethical Data Sharing Review Committee will conduct prospective reviews of research projects using data not explicitly gathered for research purposes, such as data shared by companies to academic researchers.
-The EDSRC is designed to work in compliment with the remainder of the research review process: the purpose of the EDSRC review is to offer organizations recommendations to improve the privacy, security, and ethical profile of the research data that is not subject to review by other components of the research review infrastructure such as Institutional Review Boards or Institutional Biosafety Committees.
+The Ethical Data Use Committee will conduct prospective reviews of research projects using data not explicitly gathered for research purposes, such as data shared by companies to academic researchers.
+The EDUC is designed to work in compliment with the remainder of the research review process.
+The purpose of the EDUC review is to offer organizations recommendations to improve the privacy, security, and ethical profile of the research data that is not subject to review by other components of the research review infrastructure such as Institutional Review Boards or Institutional Biosafety Committees.

 Building Communities of Practice